jannispaul/Responsive-Typography/README.md

 Live site: https://responsive-type.vercel.app/
 Collection of code snippets: https://codepen.io/collection/jbOzgK

+To run the site locally please use the development server of your choice.
+For example: https://www.npmjs.com/package/local-web-server

 ## Sources

 The project doesn't have any dependencies and doesn't use thirdparty code unless marked otherwise.
 Just plain HTML/CSS/JS.